Queensland Pathology Training Programs

 Applicants seeking a position should review the following information:

-- preferencing guides for your training program:
+- preference guides for training programs:

-- General pathology role description
+- General pathology role description (PDF 370 kB)

 - complete and submit an application via the Queensland Health RMO campaign